Peter Binns Collection

 After the war, the national British Speleological Association fragmented with much acrimony including accusations of financial impropriety against Eli Simpson, resulting in the expulsion of a number of senior members, including Peter Binns.
 Many of the northern cavers left to establish the Red Rose Cave and Pothole Club, the Northern Pennine Club, and the Northern Speleological Group.
 He, with a number of others including Aubrey Glennie, Lewis Railton, and Marjorie Railton established an alternative speleological organisation in late 1946 / early 1947, the Cave Research Group, which was probably why he (and others) were expelled from the BSA in August 1947.
 The CRG was initially run from a shed at the bottom of Peter's garden.
 Peter was a banker by profession, and he remained treasurer of the CRG until 1968.
 The CRG eventually merged with the remnants of the BSA five years later to become the British Cave Research Association.
 Peter also joined the Northern Pennine Club, although he was not a founder member.

-We are grateful to Peter's son Michael for scanning Peter's material and making it available to the BCRA Online Archive.
+We were grateful to Peter's son Michael for scanning Peter's material and making it available to the BCRA Online Archive.
 Only half of the material supplied has been put online, but digital images of the rest of the material are available on application.
-Michael has compiled a comprehensive catalogue which is available here, which should be consulted with the associated notes and key available here.
-He is happy for the photos to be used in a non-commercial way by the BCRA and any other speleological organisation for educational and research purposes, but requests that the source be acknowledged.
+Michael compiled a comprehensive catalogue which is available here, which should be consulted with the associated notes and key available here.
+He was happy for the photos to be used in a non-commercial way by the BCRA and any other speleological organisation for educational and research purposes, but requested that the source be acknowledged.
 They are not available for commercial use.